 The World Powers of Ice Cream Production

-Western Europe spends about $21.5 Billion and the U.S. spends $16 Billion on frozen deserts each year.
+Western Europe spends about $21.5 Billion and the U.S. spends $16 Billion on frozen desserts each year.
 Who would have thought that anyone, anywhere could out eat the U.S. in ice cream?
 Maybe they out spend, but not out eat.
 Yeah, that’s the ticket.
-The Swiss giant Nestle Global and UK/US Unilever Group each controlled about 17% of the World frozen desert market.
+The Swiss giant Nestle Global and UK/US Unilever Group each controlled about 17% of the World frozen dessert market.
 Wells Enterprises Inc (formerly Wells Dairy;U.S.) is the third largest player and controls 5% of the world market.

 Nestle owns Dreyer’s/Edy’s Grand Ice Cream and Dreyers acquired Snelgrove Ice Cream.
 Häagen-Dazs is actually owned by General Mills, but is licensed to Nestle in the U.S.